Losing chess: Analysis

-Because of the forced capture rule, losing chess games often involve long sequences of captures by one player.
+Because of the forced capture rule, losing chess games often involve long sequences of forced captures by one player.
 This means that a minor mistake can doom a game.
 Such mistakes can be made from the very first move—it is currently known that a Black win can be forced after 13 of White's 20 legal opening moves.
 Some of these openings took months of computer time to solve: they vary greatly in difficulty.